Token Program Proposals (TPPs)

 ℹ️ If you need support drafting the executable proposal code for your proposal, please reach out to the ZKsync Association for support at forum.zknation.io.

-Please refer to the Token Governor Proposal Process for a detailed outline of the TPP timeline and process.
+Please refer to the Token Governor Proposal Process for a detailed outline of the TPP process and timeline.

 Other Frequently Asked Questions